jonathanbossenger/wcjhb-app/README.md

 `map: app-test.local`

+6. Generate an application encryption key

+`php artisan key:generate`

-6. Start the Homstead box.
+7. Start the Homestead box.
 If this is the first time, you may have to wait a bit for the Homestead box to download (1.2gb!)

 `vagrant up`

-7. Once finished, you can visit the value you added to the sites map in your browser
+8. Once finished, you can visit the value you added to the sites map in your browser